6 Best Apps To Learn Turkish As A Beginner

 Here's what I looked for:

-• Progress tracking - Can you see meaningful improvement over time, or are you just collecting meaningless streaks and badges?
+• Progress tracking - Can you see real improvement, or are you just stacking up streaks and badges that mean nothing?
+One of those keeps you motivated.
+The other keeps you busy.

 Best Apps To Learn Turkish